digimatspa/chirpstack-simulator/README.md

 * `application_uplink_count`: The number of uplinks published by the application integration
 * `gateway_uplink_count`: The number of uplinks sent by the gateways
 * `gateway_downlink_count`: The number of downlinks received by the gateways

+## Changed parameters
+- Device profile codec runtime parameter was added.
+It can be of NONE, CAYENNE_LPP and JS
+- Payload codec javascript path was added.
+It can be absolute or relative to executable
+- Device EUI parameter was added to device (mandatory)
+- Number of devices to simulate was removed in favor of multiple devices configuration

 ## License